 About L.L.
 Bean International

 With L.L.
 Bean, you can tame the great outdoors -- or just look as if you could.
-The century-old outdoor apparel and gear maker mails more than 200 million catalogs per year.
+The iconic century-old retailer sells apparel, outerwear, sportswear, housewares, footwear, hunting and fishing gear, camping and hiking gear, and the Maine hunting boot upon which the company was built.
 L.L.
-Bean's library includes about 10 specialty catalogs offering products in categories such as children's clothing, fly-fishing, outerwear, sportswear, housewares, footwear, camping and hiking gear, and the Maine hunting boot upon which the company was built.
-L.L.
-Bean also runs a growing network of retail stores in the northeastern US and Illinois, as well as in China and Japan.
-It also sells online through English- and Japanese-language websites.
+Bean operates 40 stores in 17 states in the US, more than 25 stores in Japan, and a new store in Canada (developed through an agreement with Canadian company Jaytex Group).
+Its 220,000-square-foot flagship store in Freeport, Maine is open 24 hours a day, 365 days a year, attracting 3 million visitors annually.
+The company also sells its products online and through catalogs.
 L.L.
 Bean was founded in 1912 by Leon Leonwood Bean and is controlled by his descendants.

 15 CASCO ST